prooph/event-store/README.md

 You MUST provide the adapter in one way or the other.
 All other aspects are optional.

-# Features
+# Plugins

-The `FeatureManager` is only useful together with [Features](src/Feature/Feature.php).
+The `PluginManager` is only useful together with [Plugins](src/Plugin/Plugin.php).
-Features typically attach themselves as listeners to one or more action events triggered by the event store.
+Plugins typically attach themselves as listeners to one or more action events triggered by the event store.
 Action events are triggered when methods of the event store are invoked.
 The action events are named like the event store methods and most of them have a suffix to indicate whether they are triggered before or after the logic of the method is executed.
 The following events are available (event target is always the event store):